ivoras/EncryptedNotepad2/ABOUT.md

 # F.A.Q.

-## Why is the executable / package so big, compared to the old version?

-Encrypted Notepad II is written in Go, and that means it's mostly statically compiled on all platforms.
-It uses the [Fyne](https://github.com/fyne-io/fyne) UI toolkit, and that means it uses almost no operating system-provided UI facilities on any platform.
-The flip side of that is that everything needs to be built-in into the single executable, making it bigger than expected for such a compact app.

-The old version was written in Java, and that means it required a JRE to run.
-In that light, the new version is actually lighter-weight.

 ## Will you support other encryption algorithms?

 No. Really, there's no need to.
 Either you trust AES, and in that case this is what you want, or you don't, in which case you most likely don't need this tool.